Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - no de tarjeta
 - no do cartao
 - no do cartão
-- no. de tarjeta
+- No. de tarjeta

-- no. do cartao
+- No. do cartao

-- no. do cartão
+- No. do cartão
 - nr carta
-- nr. carta
+- Nr. carta
 - numeri di scheda
 - numero carta
 - numero de cartao